 Organization and Purpose: The Missouri Bar is the statewide organization that all Missouri lawyers must belong to if they practice law.
 The Missouri Bar was created in 1944 by order of the Supreme Court of Missouri.
 It is considered an instrumentality of the state, not a private association nor a state agency.
 Its mission is to improve the legal profession, the administration of justice, and law on behalf of the public.

-Member Size: Currently, the bar is comprised of about 32,000 members.
+Member Size: Currently, the bar is comprised of nearly 30,000 members.

 Staff Size: The executive director, Sebrina Barrett, supervises a staff of 50 employees.
 Click here to see a Staff Directory

 Budget: Approximately $10 million.
 No tax dollars are used to support Missouri Bar activities.
 Most money is derived from fees that lawyers pay; some is derived from CLE programs and publications, grants and The Bar Foundation.

 Governance: The Board of Governors of The Missouri Bar determines policies and sets the course of action for the state bar to follow.
 The 45 members of the Board are elected by bar members.
 The Board elects a president, president-elect and vice president to serve as officers of the bar.